willxxy/Classifier-Tools/README.md

 # Classifier-Tools

-Simple implementations of classifiers using third party libraries
+Simple implementations of classifiers that I often use with third party libraries